jjrom/resto/README.md

 ### Configure apache to support https (optional)

-RESTo can be accessed either in http or https.
+resto can be accessed either in http or https.
 For security reason, https is prefered when dealing with authenticated request (e.g. creation of a collection, insertion of a resource in the collection, etc.)

-Thus, turning https in apache is optional to make RESTo work.
+Thus, turning https in apache is optional to make resto work.

 This document does not explain how to turn https on - but your system administrator should know how to do it !